Kodriboh/L-gr-Vindr/README.md

 # Lágr-Vindr

-Lágr-Vindr (old Norse for "low-wind) is an opinionated template built atop of the popular Express framework.
+Lágr-Vindr (old Norse for "low-wind") is an opinionated template built atop of the popular Express framework.

 It is aimed at aspiring developers to give a sense of structure when starting Node projects.
 Coming from a PHP background, this has been heavily inspired by how Laravel handles it's underlying architecture.